mpizzagalli777/FuTER/README.txt

 3) Phase3_TELR_Fusion - This folder contains the majority of output files from the pipeline.
 This phase serially filters the identified chimeric reads based on mapping quality, promiscuity of read alignment, etc (most settings can be adjusted by the user).
 4) Final_output - Congrats.
 This contains the output!

+Optional Visualization Approaches:

 In order to create visualizations, we also provide two further scripts that can be used to further process the long read sequencing data and generate IGV based visualizations, as well as the input data to create GViz based figures as are present in the original manuscript.
 These two scripts are 1) LR_IGV_report_gen.py and 2) LR_contig_combination.
+Although seperate output folders can be specified for the first script, it is best to utilize the same as above, as LR_contig_finalprocessing.py refers to the outputs of all previous steps.

 LR_IGV_report_gen.py will generate an IGV-Reports HTML for a selected set of fusions.
 It will, for a specified set of Fusions of Interest (provided in the --fusion_list variable), extract the reads that were used to identify the fusion and generate an IGV-Reports file demonstrating alignment patterns.
 This can be used to analyze the breakpoints and investigate the structure of the fusions.

-It is run as follows:
+LR_IGV_report_gen.py is run as follows:

 python $LRTE_basedir/scripts/LR_IGV_report_gen.py \
   --Phase3_TELR_Fusion_dir $out_basedir/Phase3_TELR_Fusion/ \